lowRISC/lowrisc-site/content/docs/diplomacy/index.md

 The input crossbar `crossbarI` has three inwards connections with the three processors.
 However, there is only one connection with the `cache` that is set up by `:=*`.
 Similarly, the output crossbar has two outwards connections but only one inwards connection with `cache` set up by `:*=`.
-Actually, `:=*` means the number of connections is defined by the outwards side while `:*=` means the number of connections is defined by the inwards side.
+In other words, `:=*` means the number of connections is defined by the outwards side while `:*=` means the number of connections is defined by the inwards side.
 Both of them in the above example describe multi-connections.
 The cache has three slave (inwards) _interfaces_ and two master (outwards) _interfaces_.

+Inside the class body, several abstract methods (such as the aforementioned operator `:=`) and `lazy' variables are defined.
+As a feature of Scala, a lazy variable is evaluated only when it is used.
+The Diplomacy package relies on this mechanism to enforce the order of the compile-time parameter negotiation.
+To further highlight such order, the dependency of the listed lazy variables are commented respectively.

+The compile-time parameter negotiation is usually triggered by utilising the `bundleOut` and the `bundleIn` lazy variable to declare the IO bundle of a Chisel module (we will come back to this later in the cake pattern).
+Take the `bundleOut` as an example, it is evaluated by converting an array of `edgesOut` (edge parameter **`EO`**) to an array of IO bundles (**`BO`**).
+The edge parameter `edgesOut` is also a lazy variable evaluated from the array of output connections `oPorts` and the parameter array of the output connections `oParams`.
+As mentioned in the connection declaration operator `:=` at its friends, the final number of connections of an _angent_ is unknown if it has the special connections declared by `:*=` and `:=*`.
+In this case, this _agent_ can only resolve its port connection after its special naughbour is fully resolved.
+In fact, the Diplomacy parameter negotiation process using the lazy variable to push downwards parameters from input _agents_ (who do not have inwards connections in the DAG) to output _agents_ (who do not have outwards connections in the DAG) and push upwards parameters from output _agents_ to input _agents_.
+This parameter pushing process is accomplished by the resolving of the tuple of lazy variables `(oPortMapping, iPortMapping, oStar, iStar)`.
+To be specific, the lazy value resolving process may directly call the value of `iStar` and `oStar` in its neighbour nodes, triggering their lazy variable evaluation.
+When this tuple is fully resolved, indicating the parameter pushing and negotiation is finalised, the port connections `oPorts` and corresponding parameters `oParams` are resolved.
+Finally, the IO bundle `bundleOut` is generated, which denotes the starting pint of the actual hardware generation.

 ### References
 <!-- References -->